An important factor affecting compilation speed and memory requirements is the

 Lacks x [y0, y1, y2] = (x != y0) && (x != y1) && (x != y2)

-operations, and so this would still result in
+right hand side still has O(n) operations, and so this would still result in

-size, just like the non pre-evaluated Lacks
+proofs of O(n) size, just like the non pre-evaluated Lacks definition.
+Type

-would be more difficult still.
+families such as Sort would be more difficult still.
 Thus, although

 precomputation can in certain cases help avoid large proofs, and it’s a useful